jkillingsworth/jkillingsworth.com/_posts/2019-01-26-the-distribution-of-price-fluctuations.md

 {% chart fig-02-stocks-daily-SPY-diffs.svg %}

 The price moves up and down seemingly at random.
-The magnitude of each price move varies from day to day.
+The magnitude of each price move varies from one day to the next.
 Are these variations in price movement normally distributed?
 It's hard to tell just by looking at the chart.
 What stands out, however, is that the variance seems to be heteroskedastic; there are periods of relative calm followed by clusters of large moves up and down.
 While a study of heteroskedasticity is beyond the scope of this post, it is definitely a peculiarity worth pointing out.

 Ignoring these pockets of high and low variability, the question remains: is the overall variation in price movement normally distributed?
 Would the data better conform to a different probability distribution instead?
 Let's put the data in a histogram and see what it looks like: